dagraham/etm-tk/etmTk/help/OVERVIEW.md

         ^ Presidential Election Day @s 2012-11-06
           @r y &i 4 &M 11 &m 2, 3, 4, 5, 6, 7, 8 &w TU

 * Join the etm discussion group (a task) [s]tarting 14 days from today.
-Because of the @g (goto) link, pressing Ctrl-G when this item is selected in the gui would open the link using the system default application which, in this case, would be your default browser:
+Because of the @g (goto) link, pressing *G* when this item is selected in the gui would open the link using the system default application which, in this case, would be your default browser:

         - join the etm discussion group @s +14
           @g groups.google.com/group/eventandtaskmanager/topics